Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Results

 \paragraph{Human Judgements.}

 We sampled 200 instances (50 per dataset), maintaining the original distribution of answer types.
 Each sample included all 8 predicted answers.
-Annotators (two authors of this paper) were presented with the question, gold answer, predicted answers, and context, and asked to label each predicted answer as either `Correct or `Incorrect'.
+Annotators (two authors) were presented with the question, gold answer, predicted answers, and context, and asked to label each predicted answer as either `Correct or `Incorrect'.
 Since the task is simple, we decided to assign only one annotator to each sample.
 However, annotators may discuss ambiguous cases.
+Our annotation guideline is presented in Appendix~\ref{app_human_guideline}.
 We excluded cases where the gold answer was incorrect, leaving 161 valid samples, each with 8 predicted answers, resulting in 1,288 predicted answers.
 These were used to calculate the correlation between human judgment and LLM performance as a judge.

 \paragraph{Correlation to Human Judgements.}

 We calculate the Pearson correlation~\citep{pearson1895regression} between human judgments and the LLM-as-a-judge evaluations from three models: Mistral 7B v0.3, Llama 3.3 70B, and Qwen 2.5 72B.
 The correlation scores are presented in Table~\ref{tab_llm_correlation}.
 As shown in the table, Qwen 2.5 exhibits the highest correlation with human judgments, followed by Llama 3.3, while Mistral v0.3 has the lowest correlation scores.
 According to standard explanation, a correlation score above 0.80 is generally considered strong.
 We focus on using Qwen 2.5 72B as the judge for our subsequent analyses.